SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 a UBLOX M8N or other GNSS unit, then TinyGPS++ must be modified to accept the GNGGA & GNRMC format.
 Support available upon request.

-Note: Required mounting space is 9.5 square inches.
-Will fit in a 2-inch avionics bay that is at least 1 inch wide and 8 inches long.
+Note: 1.2 in x 3.8 in size board.
+Required mounting space is 9.5 square inches.
+Will fit in a 2-inch avionics bay that is at least 1 inch wide and 4 inches long.
 Components mount on both sides.
 See provided pictures for examples.

-Note: Estimated Flight Computer Cost = $150
+Note: Estimated Flight Computer Cost = $135
 Note: Estimated Ground Station Cost = $165
 Note: Estimated build time = 2hrs
 Note: Estimated programing & debugging time = 10hrs